 He added that there should be a top-down approach rather than starting with platform consolidation and working up from there; leaders need to have a clear vision.

 Cost is no doubt a factor as firms consider merging their OMS and EMS, but improving efficiency on the desk is also an important aspect.
 If firms focus too heavily of cost, they could end up with an inferior outcome, warned Lowden.
-The reason this conversation is so prevalent recently is that the industry is kind of screwed, he observed, and is having to look for ways to diversify strategies.
+The reason this conversation is so prevalent recently is that the EMS industry is facing potentially catastrophic challenges, he observed, and is having to look for ways to diversify strategies.

 While complete consolidation across asset classes and products may not be the way forward, desktop integration offers a consolidated workspace, Shack suggested.
 FTC 3 removes the need to decide on a single system, he explained, allowing for the benefits of a multi-asset desk — such as improvements to workflow and efficiency — without fully committing to a multi-asset system.